-The Federal Reserve Act of 1913 gave private banks control of the 12 regional Federal Reserve Banks but placed controlling interest in a central board selected by the president, with Senate approval.
+Reserve Banks but placed controlling interest in a central board, selected by the president with Senate approval.
 The plan went into effect in 1915, later playing a major role in financing the Allied and American war efforts.

 The Federal Reserve Act set the framework and guidelines for the nation's banks, credit, and money supply that we still use today.
-Commonly known as the "Fed," this independent governmental agency manages the country's supply of money and credit.
-The Fed also provides various financial services for the federal government and the banking system and issues our paper money.
+Commonly known as the "Fed," this independent before funds are made available for loans; and by changing the discount rate, the interest rate banks pay the Federal Reserve Bank when they borrow money.

 Congress created the Fed to provide a flexible currency for the nation and to supervise the banking system.
-It controls the flow of money and credit in three ways: through openmarket operations, the sale or purchase of government securities; by changing reserve requirements, the percentages of deposits that most banks must set aside before funds are made available for loans; and by changing the discount rate, the interest rate banks pay the
+It controls the flow of money and credit in three ways: through open-market operations, the sale or purchase of government securities; by changing reserve requirements, the percentages of deposits that most banks must set aside